-AQA Philosophy examWatch
+AQA Philosophy examWatch this thread

 Define the three types of knowledge 3 marks - I just put knowing that, knowing of and knowing how with examples for each.